Advice About Selling Your Company Successfully

-Completing a successful business sale and acquisitions process in a large-scale business sale and acquisition transaction is a complex process.
+Completing a successful mergers and acquisitions process in a large-scale business sale and acquisition transaction is a complex process.
 The potential for any number of mistakes and/or problems is extensive, but most fall into seven distinct areas that include the following: improper planning, unrealistic project assessments, improper allocation of time, poor resource utilization, miscommunication, lack of secure business tools, and limited access to quality business information.
 The occurrence of any one or a combination of these circumstances has the potential to derail even the most business sale and acquisition opportunity.

 Challenge: Uncover “Synergy Savings” to Prevent “Deal Fatigue” and Post-Merger Business Problems

 One of the reasons that business sale and acquisition transactions fail is an inability to quickly identify all the potential areas of “synergy savings” (areas where the newly merged organization achieves substantial cost savings) early in the discovery process.
 The element of time becomes a cruel taskmaster here, and unless all areas of synergy savings are discovered within a reasonable period of time, the potential for “deal fatigue” is heightened.
 When this occurs, the likelihood that one or both parties will have the fortitude to complete the process diminishes, leading to a failed agreement.
-Therefore, it becomes imperative that both buyers and sellers are able to quickly leverage information resources and tools that will uncover all synergy savings opportunities, allowing the discovery process to move forward and the business sale and acquisition transaction to be completed.
+Therefore, it becomes imperative that both buyers and sellers are able to quickly leverage information resources and tools that will uncover all synergy savings opportunities, allowing the discovery process to move forward and the mergers and acquisitions transaction to be completed.

 Solution: Control Information to Accelerate Decision-Making and Business Plan Implementation

-Controlled information access ensures the secure use of critical business data and information management tools that balance the needs of both buyers and sellers during the business sale and acquisition process.
+Controlled information access ensures the secure use of critical business data and information management tools that balance the needs of both buyers and sellers during the mergers and acquisitions process.
 This accelerates decision-making and post-transaction business plan implementation.
 Controlled access also offers several unique advantages that provide buyers with timely and accurate information they need to determine the overall viability of the transaction.
 It also empowers the seller to protect “live documents” that may contain sensitive, proprietary, or copyrighted information from being distributed outside of the active bidding group(s).
 Such circumstances increase the likelihood of information falling into the hands of competitors, the media, or unscrupulous online predators.

 A merger or acquisition provides a significant added value by allowing a buyer to get closer to a targeted customer base, improving the existing supply chain or ensuring access to greater amounts of capital.
 For a distressed company, a buyer’s ability to acquire another company’s assets, intellectual property, and management capability at a discounted price presents an attractive alternative to building a similar organizational infrastructure from scratch.